LufoX11/pdf-sign-validator/README.md

 ## Usage

-There are 5 methods you may'd like to use:
+Methods you may'd like to use:

-**infoFromPDF**: Get the info from an attached certificate to a PDF file.\
-**infoFromPEM**: Get the info from a PEM certificate file.\
+**signCount**: Returns the amount of signatures found in file.\
 **signIsValid**: Validates that the file signature corresponds to the issuer's root PEM certificate.\
 **certIsValid**: Validates that the subject certificate was issued by the issuer certificate.\
-**signMatchSubject**: Validates that the certificate (extracted from the signature) match the subject's PEM certificate.
+**signMatchSubject**: Validates that the certificate (extracted from the signature) match the subject's PEM certificate.\
+**infoFromPDF**: Reads an attached signature to a PDF file and returns the info inside.\
+**infoFromPEM**: Reads a certificate in PEM format and returns the info inside.\

 A real use case (Argentina):